Journalism & Creative Media Courses

 3

-Mass Communication, Service & Diversity
+Mass Comm Service & Diversity

 In this service-learning designated class, students study and analyze mass communication issues of diversity as they relate to groups in society.
 Students work with area partners on projects related to reaching diverse, mass audiences.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.